tylerwe19/Module_7_Challenge/README.md

 ### Results of Analysis

-This analysis will help Louise compare the performance of her play, Fever, to the performance of other plays and theater productions.
-This analysis will provide insight into her interest of how success and fail rates change over time and goal range.
+This analysis will help management forsee the number of employees at Pewlett-Hackard who are eligible for retirement.
+ 1. As

 ## Summary